Find the perfect plant for your space by browsing through this extensive selection that we typically carry every year.

 An exceptional climbing rose for the collector seeking dark flowers, this wondrous variety features deep purple flowers with bright eyes on a climber that will grace any trellis or arbor, flowers are sweetly fragrant; must have full sun

 Night Owl Rose features showy fragrant deep purple flowers with white eyes and yellow anthers at the ends of the branches from early summer to early fall.
 The flowers are excellent for cutting.
-It has green foliage throughout the season.
+It has green deciduous foliage.
 The glossy oval compound leaves do not develop any appreciable fall colour.
-The fruit is not ornamentally significant.

 Night Owl Rose is a multi-stemmed deciduous woody vine with a twining and trailing habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.